nipunraj8/Annual_Sales_Report_VrindaStore2022_Excel/README.md

 # Deliverables
-A clean and processed dataset of Vrinda Store sales data for 2022.
+1.A clean and processed dataset of Vrinda Store sales data for 2022.

-Statistical analysis report that identifies the relationship between various factors.
+2.Statistical analysis report that identifies the relationship between various factors.

-Data visualization dashoard that includes graphs, charts,Slicers.
+3.Data visualization dashoard that includes pivot graphs, charts, and slicers.

-A comprehensive Annual Sales Report for Vrinda Store - 2022 that summarizes the findings, insights, and recommendations for increasing sales in 2023.
+4.A comprehensive Annual Sales Report for Vrinda Store - 2022 that summarizes the findings, insights, and recommendations for increasing sales in 2023.

 # Insights
 ![image](https://user-images.githubusercontent.com/121822594/236413176-78124445-5e70-4d2d-a990-2067c4d8f931.png)